umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 When upgrading from Umbraco 14 to 15, you might notice that `JavaScript` and `CSS` files are automatically precompressed, resulting in additional `.br` and `.gz` files.
 This behavior is not specific to Umbraco.
 It is introduced in ASP.NET Core version 9, where static files are fingerprinted and precompressed by default at build and publish time.

-To disable this behavior, you can set `<CompressionEnabled>false</CompressionEnabled>` in your project file.
-If you are using Umbraco's templates - `dotnet new umbraco`, this setting is already applied.
+To disable this feature, you can set `<CompressionEnabled>false</CompressionEnabled>` in your project file.
+If you are using Umbraco's templates - `dotnet new umbraco`, this setting is already included.

 For more details, see the [ASP.NET Core Documentation](https://learn.microsoft.com/en-us/aspnet/core/migration/80-90?view=aspnetcore-9.0&tabs=visual-studio#replace-usestaticfiles-with-mapstaticassets).